GED vs HiSET – What Is Easier To Pass?

 HiSET scoring occurs on a scale that runs to 20.
 The passing score on EACH of the five independent subtests is 8, and your total score (for five tests) must be at least 45, while your essay must have at least a 2-score.

-Every state except Iowa, Indiana, Louisiana, Maine, Missouri, Montana, New Hampshire, West Virginia, and Tennessee offers the GED test as a high school equivalency testing option.
-For more detailed information on GED testing requirements by state, <- check here.
+Every state except Iowa, Indiana, Louisiana, Maine, Missouri, Montana, New Hampshire, and West Virginia offers the GED test as a high school equivalency testing option.
+For more detailed information on GED testing requirements by state, check here.

 Which States Offer the HiSET?